harisont/L2-UD/README.md

 - `--help`, `-h`: show usage instructions
 - `--markdown`, `-m`: rather than sentence IDs, output a markdown report showing the sentences with matches highlighted in bold, like [this one](results/sv/S-FinV-example.md)
-- `--conllu DIR`, `-c DIR`: rather than printing sentence IDs to the standard output, extract the pairs of subtrees matching the pattern and write them to an `L1.conllu` and an `L2.conllu` file in the given `DIR`ectory
+- `--conllu=DIR`, `-cDIR`: rather than printing sentence IDs to the standard output, extract the pairs of subtrees matching the pattern and write them to an `L1.conllu` and an `L2.conllu` file in the given `DIR`ectory (if no directory is specified, files are created in the current folder)

 ### Extracting error patterns (__CURRENTLY UNDER DEVELOPMENT__)
 Return the [error patterns](#l1-l2-patterns) contained in an L1-L2 treebank.